ymcbzrgn/Prompt_Generator/README.md

 ### Session Persistence

-All added elements are stored in your browser session and will persist until you refresh or close the application.
+All added elements are automatically saved to a JSON file and will persist across browser sessions, page refreshes, and app restarts.
+Your custom content is preserved!

 ## 🎯 Target Platforms